Max Kepler Player Props: Twins vs. Red Sox

 Max Kepler At The Plate

-- Kepler has two home runs and a walk while batting .120.
+- Kepler has a double, two home runs and two walks while batting .143.

-- Kepler has gotten a hit in two of seven games this season, and had multiple hits in one of those games.
+- Kepler has picked up a hit in three games this season (37.5%), including one multi-hit game.

-- In seven games played this season, he has hit a homer in two of them.
+- He has hit a long ball in two of eight games played this year, and in 6.3% of his plate appearances.

-- Kepler has picked up an RBI twice this year, but just one in each of those games.
+- Kepler has picked up an RBI twice this season, but just one in each of those games.

+- In three of eight games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.